Sholemgraphix/Sholemgraphix/README.md

 - 👋 Hi, I’m @Sholemgraphix
-- 👀 I’m interested in frontend coding
+- 👀 I’m a graphics designer and UI/UX designer
-- 🌱 I’m currently learning frontend coding
+- 🌱 I’m currently learning frontend development
-- 💞️ I’m looking to collaborate on HTML and CSS coding
+- 💞️ I’m looking forward to receiving job opportunies
-- 📫 Reach me via my mobile number +2348130708913
+- 📫 Reach me via my mobile number +2348130708913 or +2348135058451

 <!---
 Sholemgraphix/Sholemgraphix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.